It happened again. I find myself in the same position. The position of discontentment.

 It comes from wanting to much, from being unhappy with my destiny.
 It’s completely different than the inevitable failures that provoke and motivate me to strain toward the prize.

 When contentment is lost, I gain nothing but a bad attitude.
 I forget all the blessings surrounding me.
 Simple pleasures are overlooked and I fail to recognize the joy I hold in my hands.

 I forget to see.

 These spider lilies came up in my front yard.
-They wouldn’t have bloomed if the grass has been cut regularly.
-Some people call them surprise lilies because you never know where they might come up.
+They wouldn’t have bloomed if the grass had been cut regularly.
+Some people call them surprise lilies because you never know where or when they might come up.

 Surprise lilies don’t need special tending.
 A person doesn’t have to do anything to be graced with these flowers except allow them to be.

 I didn’t even notice the flowers in the front yard until one of my kids told me about them.
 When I glanced out of the window, it was obvious surprise lilies were making an appearance.
 You can see the red from some distance, lacey flags of scarlet demanding attention before the season turns and they sleep under the ground once more.

 I wonder how many other simple pleasures I’ve missed because I’m too busy being discontented to count my blessings.